kubagdynia/CacheDrive/README.md

     /// <param name="expirySeconds">After how many seconds a given value will expire in the cache.
 Optional parameter.
     /// By default, the value is taken from the configuration.</param>
     void Set<T>(string key, T value, int expirySeconds = 0);

     /// <summary>
     /// Adds a value to the cache if the key does not already exist, or updates if the key already exists.
+    /// </summary>
+    /// <param name="key">The key to be added or whose value should be updated.</param>
+    /// <param name="value">The value to add or update.</param>
+    /// <param name="hashKey">Whether the key should be hashed.
+Can be used for long keys.</param>
+    /// <param name="expirySeconds">After how many seconds a given value will expire in the cache.
+Optional parameter.
+    /// By default, the value is taken from the configuration.</param>
+    void Set<T>(string key, T value, bool hashKey, int expirySeconds = 0);

+    /// <summary>
+    /// Adds a value to the cache if the key does not already exist, or updates if the key already exists.